felliix/store-front-fashion/README.md

 react-native run-ios
 react-native run-ios --simulator "My Simulator (12.1)"
 ```
+&nbsp;

 **5.** Make sure you have started an emulator and run the app on Android.

-> For the first build, you must enable the overlay permission.

 ```
 react-native run-android
 ```
+> For the first build, you must enable the overlay permission.

 ## Change-log